PetraSong/SEMITROPICAL/README.md

-# slideToolLearn
+# CONVOCALS

-The _slideToolLearn_ script collection is aimed at applying machine or deep learning to high-resolution, histological slide images.
+The _CONVOCALS_ script collection is aimed at applying machine or deep learning to high-resolution, histological slide images.

 --------------

 #### Installation instructions

 Here we explain the dependencies and show instructions on how to install these dependencies.
-The required dependencies can change and might break your current _slideToolLearn_ installation.
+The required dependencies can change and might break your current _CONVOCALS_ installation.

-We have tested _slideToolLearn_ on macOS Mojave (version 10.14.[x]+); as macOS is UNIX-based, it should work on similar OS architectures, _e.g._ CentOS7.
+We have tested _CONVOCALS_ on macOS Mojave (version 10.14.[x]+); as macOS is UNIX-based, it should work on similar OS architectures, _e.g._ CentOS7.

 Please tell us if you run into problems, it is likely we can help you out - we have done this before. ;)